 Further enquiries about the call for expression of interest in the USTREAM national policy dialogue events can be sent to firstname.lastname@example.org.

-Call for Participation: USTREAM peer learning seminars on efficiency in higher education (open)
+Call for Participation: USTREAM peer learning seminars on efficiency in higher education (closed)

 The USTREAM partners are inviting experts, university managers and public administrators experienced in efficiency at institutional or system level to apply for participation in a series of peer learning seminars dedicated to various aspects of efficiency and effectiveness in the higher education context.